baogorek/datascroller/README.md

 ==============================================================================

 Welcome to the datascroller project!
-While IDEs and notebooks are excellent or interactive data exploration, there will always be some of us who prefer to stay in the terminal.
-For exploring Pandas data frames, that meant painstakingly tedius use of .iloc, until now...
+While IDEs and notebooks are excellent for interactive data exploration, there will always be some of us who prefer to stay in the terminal.
+For exploring Pandas data frames, that meant painstakingly tedius use of `.iloc`, until now...

 See datascroller in action on [YouTube](http://www.youtube.com/watch?v=mewJAcurJPg):